yurkinh/SQLiteNetExtensions.Modern/README.md

         object Deserialize(string text, Type type);
     }

 A JSON-based serializer is used if no other serializer has been specified using `TextBlobOperations.SetTextSerializer` method.
-To use the JSON serializer, a reference to [Newtonsoft Json.Net library](http://james.newtonking.com/projects/json-net.aspx) must be included in the project, also available as a [NuGet package](http://www.nuget.org/packages/newtonsoft.json/).
+Serialization and Deserialization are done via System.text.Json.

-Text-blobbed properties cannot have relationships to other objects nor inverse relationship to its parent.
+Text-blobbed properties cannot have relationships to other objects nor inverse relationships to its parent.

 Example: